 CHEM 365.
-Biochemistry, Cell and Molecular Biology I (3)
+Fundamentals of Biochemistry (3)

-Prerequisites: Biology 203, 203L and Chemistry 232, 232L
+Prerequisites: Biology 203, 203L and Chemistry 232, 232L.

 Basic concepts of modern integrated biochemistry, cell and molecular biology.
 Not open to students with credit in Chemistry 560.
 Applicable to chemistry major or minor only with approval from department.